socrob/autonomous_systems/README.md

 ROS Kinetic installation
 ===
-It is advisable to go for the Desktop-Full Instalation of ROS, please go through the following instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu
+It is advisable to go for the Desktop-Full Instalation of ROS, please go through the instructions in the following link: http://wiki.ros.org/kinetic/Installation/Ubuntu

 Git and repo installation